mikrasov/APDA_NLP/README.md

     1. Run `python -m spacy download en_core_web_sm`

 ## Configuring Stop Word and Mapping
 Stop Words are editable in `data/stopwords.csv`.
-Simply append a new line with the word to remove
+Append a new line with the word to remove,

+To fix common typos, or merge related terms you can edit `data/mapping.csv`.

 ## Running Scripts